kaicataldo/findabuddy-v1/README.md

      (_'---'`)                                                                    __/ |
                                                                                  |___/

 This app finds dogs in the NYC area, but could very easily be implemented in another city.
-To create your own Find-A-Buddy Twitterbot, all you need is your own Petfinder <a href="https://www.petfinder.com/developers/api-key">API key</a>, your own <a href="https://apps.twitter.com/">Twitter app auth credentials</a>, and a host (I used <a href="http://www.heroku.com">Heroku</a>).
+To create your own Find-A-Buddy Twitterbot, all you need is your own Petfinder <a href="https://www.petfinder.com/developers/api-key">API key</a>, your own <a href="https://apps.twitter.com/">Twitter app auth credentials</a>, and a host (Find-A-Buddy NYC uses <a href="http://www.heroku.com">Heroku</a>).

-To plug the keys into your bot, create a file called config.js in the root directory (same directory as findabuddybot.js), and store your own keys in this format:
+To plug the keys into your bot, create a file called config.js in the root directory (same directory as findabuddybot.js), copy and paste the code below, and fill in each empty slot with its respective key:

      module.exports = {
           consumer_key: ' ',